Biography of The Duke of Marlborough

 John Churchill, The Duke of Marlborough was a seventeenth/eighteenth century military commander.

 Where and When was he Born?

 26th May 1650, Ashe, Devon, England.

 John Churchill was the eldest son of Sir Winston Churchill, MP an impecunious Royalist who was Comptroller of the Board of Green Cloth and his wife Elizabeth from Devon.

 St. Paul’s School, London.
 He became Page to the Duke of York.

 Timeline of The Duke of Marlborough:

-1667: He joined the Army at the age of seventeen with the assistance of his sister Arabella, then the mistress of the Duke of York, after an indifferent schooling.
+1667: Marlborough joins the Army at the age of seventeen with the assistance of his sister Arabella, then the mistress of the Duke of York, after an indifferent schooling.

 1668: He serves in Tangier.

-1672: He served with the Allied fleet during the Third Dutch War but was defeated at Solebay on May 28th.
-In December he distinguished himself at Maastricht against the Dutch.
+1672: He serves with the Allied fleet during the Third Dutch War but is defeated at Solebay on May 28th.
+In December he distinguishes himself at Maastricht against the Dutch.

-1674: He was appointed Colonel of the English Regiment by the French King Louis the Fourteenth and served at Enzheim.
+1674: He is appointed Colonel of the English Regiment by the French King Louis the Fourteenth and serves at Enzheim.